joshmcgrath08/openvpn_on_ec2/README.md

 This repository allows __anyone__ to create and maintain their own private VPN (using the open source version of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN)) on AWS for about __$1.25/month__ in under __15 minutes__ and a dozen clicks.
 You do not need any technical background.
 The instructions below and process are intended for a wide audience.

 There are numerous blog posts that describe in great technical detail how to set everything up by hand, but it's a fairly lengthy, error-prone, and technical process.
-Instead, I (and I expect others) just want a cheap, reliable VPN that works, which is why I've automated the process.
+Instead, I (and I expect others) just want a cheap, reliable VPN that works, which is why I've automated the process of setting up the VPN that I have been using.
 While the steps below may appear lengthy at first, that is only for completeness.
 It does not represent the complexity or time of the process.

 ## Setup